 EVENT INFORMATION

-Flood: Abundance (Part 2) takes place at Victoria Dock in the Half Tide Basin.
+Flood: Ne World (Part 4) takes place at Victoria Dock in the Half Tide Basin.
 The action takes place on the water; you watch standing safe on dry land.
 You will also be provided with a set of headphones so you can hear the performance.
 Headphones can be worn over hearing aids.

-The performance begins at 8pm.
-Please arrive at the event site at the Half Tide Basin in good time from 7.15pm onwards so we can check your ticket and you can collect your headphones & monocular.
+The performance begins at 9pm.
+Please arrive at the event site at the Half Tide Basin in good time from 7815pm onwards so we can check your ticket and you can collect your headphones & monocular.